Fractional Ownership 101

 The main benefits of fractional ownership are:

 - Lower Acquisition Costs: Buying a fraction of a property means the buyer pays only a fraction of the cost of the entire property.
 In addition, the costs of renovating, furnishing and outfitting the property are shared by the owner group.
-Although the per-share cost of fractionals packaged by a property owner or developer include a “markup” (on average the total share price will be 150-250% of the cost of the home and contents), they are still a good deal for most buyers because they avoid the time, effort and difficulty of outfitting the property, creating the legal structure and assembling the owner group.
+Although the per-share cost of fractionals packaged by a property owner or developer sometimes include a “markup” (on average the total share price will be 110-250% of the cost of the home and contents), they are still a good deal for most buyers because they avoid the time, effort and difficulty of outfitting the property, creating the legal structure and assembling the owner group.

 - Lower Operating Costs: Owning real estate involves ongoing operating costs such as property tax, insurance, utilities, and maintenance, including the cost of repairing and replacing the furniture and other household goods inside.
 Maintaining a vacation home can be particularly complex because of intermittent usage and the distance between the owner and the property, often requiring the assistance of a local manager or management company.
 Sharing the cost and efforts of operating dramatically lightens all these burdens.